OpenTreeOfLife/reference-taxonomy/doc/method/method-sources.md

 **Extinct / extant annotations**
 Curators requested information about whether taxa were extinct vs. extant.
-(See below for the reason this was so important.)
-This information was not explicitly present in any of our other sources, so we imported IRMNG, which logs the extinct / extant status of taxa.
+With the exception of limited data from WoRMS and Index Fungorum, this information was not explicitly present in our other sources, so we imported IRMNG, which logs the extinct / extant status of taxa.

 As a secondary heuristic, records from GBIF that originate from